-- E.3.5.1 A landing shall be provided at every floor level and door opening. - E.3.5.2 Except for spiral staircases, an intermediate landing shall be provided in between floor levels at intervals of not more than 18 risers. - E.3.5.3 The clear width of any landing, measured from the handrail or kerb (whichever protrudes further into the landing) to the wall or external railing of the landing, shall not be less than 900 mm.
-See Figure E.3.5.3(a).
+E.3.5.1 A landing shall be provided at every floor level and door opening.

+- E.3.5.2 Except for spiral staircases, an intermediate landing shall be provided in between floor levels at intervals of not more than 18 risers. - E.3.5.3 The clear width of any landing, measured from the handrail or kerb (whichever protrudes further into the landing) to the wall or external railing of the landing, shall not be less than 900 mm.
+See Figure E.3.5.3(a) and (b) on how to measure landing width.